 Figure 4.
-Inulin responders shape gut microbiota dynamics in a baseline-depednent manner.
+Inulin responders shape the dynamical response of murine gut microbiota.
 A. Generalized Lotka-Volterra (gLV) model combined with Bayesian statistics to infer inulin degraders and pairwise interactions.
 The gLV model summarizes the underlying ecology by three terms that additively determine bacterial growth rates: the basal growth rates (α), the influences from other bacteria (β), and the impacts of dietary fiber (ϵ).
-A primary degrader is determined when 95% credible interval of the posterior distribution of ϵ is completely to the right of 0.
+A primary degrader is determined when 95% credible interval of the posterior distribution of ϵ is positive.
 B. Posterior distribution of ϵ for five primary degraders (violet) and two generic responders (dark yellow).
 Generic responders are those bacteria showing statistical significance of inulin-induced response (i.e., responders) but not inferred as primary degraders.
 Bacterial taxa are ranked according to their posterior mean of ϵ.
 C. Core ecological interaction network composed of six bacterial taxa shown in the panel B. Point and blunt arrows represent positive and negative interactions respectively.
 The arrow thickness is proportional to the posterior mean of the corresponding interaction coefficient.
 D. Ecological group dynamics of primary inulin degraders, generic responders (presented with two subgroups) and non-responders.
 E. Mean absolute baseline abundance of the seven bacterial taxa shown in the panel B. F. Temporal changes in the absolute abundance of the top three inulin degraders.
 In panels D, F, lines and dots represent the mean values across mice from the same vendor (Beijing, Guangdong, Hunan, Shanghai are four different mice vendors) and shading areas represent the standard error of the mean.
 Un: unclassified/uncultured.